BayramAnnakov/saleshq/README.md

     "contactPerson": "John Doe",
     "value": 50000
   },
-  "notifyChannel": "channel_leads"
+  "notifyChannel": "channel_prospector"
 }' YOUR_BACKEND_API_URL/api/events
 ```

 **Backend Process:**
 1. The backend receives this HTTP request.
 2. Processes the event (e.g., creates a lead in the database).
-3. If applicable, constructs a `newMessage` payload (e.g., "SalesBot: New lead 'Globex Corp' created via CRM.") and broadcasts it via WebSockets to clients subscribed to the `channel_leads` channel.
+3. If applicable, constructs a `newMessage` payload (e.g., "SalesBot: New lead 'Globex Corp' created via CRM.") and broadcasts it via WebSockets to clients subscribed to the `channel_prospector` channel.

 ## Future Enhancements (Conceptual)